 Pearl and Northern Crescent butterflies are actually one of the most common and widespread butterflies in North America with the only exception being the far West coast.

 Eggs are laid in masses of around 60-100 on the underside of a leaf and are are light green in color so they are hard to see!

 New England Aster Growth Conditions

 New England Aster likes full or partial sun and may benefit from partial sun in the south.
 It prefers moist to average water conditions but is drought tolerant once established.
 In many conditions it will self-seed although is does not in our southern garden.

 Propagating New England Aster, from Seed or Division

 This aster can be propagated with seed or division.
 It is healthy for the plant to divide it every 2-3 years.

 The seeds need to be fall-planted for spring growth or cold-stratified for 60 days before planting in the spring.
 They will take an additional 21-45 days to germinate once planted.
-Plant New England Aster seeds on the soil surface and just lightly cover (about 1/8 inch).
+Plant New England Aster seeds on the soil surface and gently press into the soil.
 Keep the seeds moist at a temperature around 65-75°F.